 In the identification of existing and missing AKIS policies and initiatives, major existing polices stated by the two groups in ISFM use case were climate resilient green economy, digital Ethiopia 2025, national extension policy.
 These policies were intended to alleviate absolute poverty and achieve improved welfare of the society.
-Both the users and providers of the group indicated important but missing polices such as national data sharing policy and land use policy.
+Both the users and providers of the group indicated important but missing policies such as national data sharing policy and land use policy.
 Key initiatives the two groups reported were agricultural transformation initiatives, climate smart agriculture roadmap, CoW and map rooms.
 In SWC use case, national innovation and technology policy, agricultural sector policy, soil, space, and geodetic data sharing directives were vital policies aimed at accessing the best information for agriculture and natural resources management, and capacity building at the national level.
 Government ministries, research institutes, universities implemented these policies and directives involving beneficiaries such as public and private sector and farmers.

 In summary, the report indicated that all categories of stakeholders were involved in most of the stages of the data valorisation process.
 The main data use and provision challenges were related to data availability, accessibility, quality, location specificity and absence of institutionally organized and compiled dataset.
+At the district level the number of stakeholders engaging with LSC data is more numerous that at a national level.
 Lack of finance, human resources, and physical infrastructure were major barriers in the operationalization of institutional mandates.
 Although there were important policies that contributed to achieving improved livelihood of society, key missing policies such as national data sharing and land use policies hampered stakeholders from functioning in full capacity

 by accessing and using data and information necessary for climate smart agricultural production.

 To improve the accessibility and use of LSC-ID data, some of the enabling conditions may be building the capacity of stakeholders who are involved in providing and using LSC-IS data.
 Strengthening stakeholder partnership may also contribute towards smooth data sharing.
 Modernizing the physical and IT infrastructure may also help in the generation of precise and location specific data.
-Development of data hub may alleviate most of the challenges related to disorganized and decentralized dataset.
+The development of a data-hub may alleviate most of the challenges related to disorganized and decentralized dataset.
 In addition, the government has to be flexible in terms of allowing stakeholders/institutions to have the mandate and policies to use, manage and administer LSC-IS data.

 Sub-national workshop – Adami Tulu Jido Kombollcha